keell0renz/llm-entropy-patterns/README.md

 The study evaluates LLaMA 3.2 of sizes 1B, 3B, 11B (Vision), 90B (Vision)

+The study uses a graph, with X as transformer layer number and Y as average entropy / varentropy across attention heads, + displaying standard deviations.

+Also study later uses a graph with X as token (step in autoregressive generation) and Y as average entropy / varentropy across layers across heads per specific token (step).

 ### Truthfulness and Hallucination

 The study will evaluate models on [SimpleQA](https://openai.com/index/introducing-simpleqa/) benchmark by OpenAI, record attention weights each run, and later study will compare entropy and varentropy patterns across non-hallucinated responses (Correct, Not Attempted) and hallucinated (Incorrect).